wmv/Gmail-deleter/README.md

  - clear trash
  - clear spam
  - delete messages matching custom filter
+ - download all messages matching filter
+ - forward all messages matching filter

 **WARNING:** All messages will be deleted permanently (**not** moved to **Trash**).